hyeshik/poreplex/README.md

 ## Pseudo-fusion filter
 In the Oxford Nanopore strand sequencing, a read is a snippet from a very long contiguous signal from a channel.
 In most cases, there is a gap between two different molecules.
-The gap should be long enough for the MinKNOW to cut signals at the end of sequences.
-However, the gap between strands is sometimes not enough, so that small fraction of reads carry two or more molecules.
+The gap should be long enough for the *MinKNOW* to cut signals at the end of sequences.
+However, the gap between strands is sometimes not enough, so that a small fraction of reads carry two or more molecules.
-This pseudo-fusion reads can be identified by two or more characteristic signal pattern in the DNA adapters.
 This phenomenon can be particularly problematic in the pooled libraries with barcodes and fusion gene studies.
 In a few runs in our testing, up to 1% of reads could be derived from insufficiently segmented signals.
 The following plot shows a signal sequence continued without any gap between the ends of two different adapted RNAs which were prepared independently and pooled for sequencing in the final step.